RampantGM/AutoMailMergeDocx/README.md

 # AutoMailMergeDocx
-Connect to a database to fill out MS Word Mailmerge Letter Templates.
+Connect to an Oracle database to fill out MS Word Mailmerge Letter Templates.
 Can do a single account or upload a spreadsheet with account numbers.
 Allows manual field population by identifying mergefields with a particular prefix.

 I created this project in order to take control of a good portion of the letter templates being used in our office.